snowplow-referer-parser/referer-parser/README.md

 Copyright on XXX.

-The original Ruby code is copyright 2012 SnowPlow Analytics Ltd and is available under the [Apache License, Version 2.0] [license].
+The original Ruby code is copyright 2012 SnowPlow Analytics Ltd and is available under the [Apache License, Version 2.0] [apache-license].

-The Java/Scala port is copyright 2012 SnowPlow Analytics Ltd and is available under the [Apache License, Version 2.0] [license].
+The Java/Scala port is copyright 2012 SnowPlow Analytics Ltd and is available under the [Apache License, Version 2.0] [apache-license].

 [ua-parser]: https://github.com/tobie/ua-parser
 [apache]: http://www.apache.org/licenses/LICENSE-2.0